AmethystCane/Web-Design/README.md

 Created using HTML, CSS and a smidge of JS.

 I plan to add more elements and JS to make it more interactive.
+# Website
+Created using HTML, CSS and smidge more of JS 🤏
 # More...
 ...to come! 🌞